emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

 ==========

 Enables the built-in implementation of ``<webgpu/webgpu.h>``.
-Deprecated: Please try migrating to ``--use-port=contrib.emdawnwebgpu``, which implements a newer, incompatible version of webgpu.h (see tools/ports/contrib/emdawnwebgpu.py for more info).
+Deprecated: Please try migrating to ``--use-port=emdawnwebgpu``, which implements a newer, incompatible version of webgpu.h (see tools/ports/emdawnwebgpu.py for more info).

 .. note:: This setting is deprecated